 Alternative 8: Surface debris would be removed from AOC 11.
 Debris at SAs 6, 12, and 13, and AOCs 9, 40, and 41 would be dug up and relocated to a new landfill constructed near the existing Shepley's Hill Landfill.
 The former debris disposal areas at SAs 6, 12, and 13, and AOCs 9, 40, and 41 would be regraded to match the surrounding area.
 Wetlands disturbed during debris excavation at AOCs 9 and 40 would be restored or replaced.
 When filled, the new landfill would be capped.
-Groundwater at the capped landfills, including the new landfill near Shepley's Hill, would be monitived.
-Hot spot sediment and drum removal would occur at AOC and and another than the spot sediment and drum removal would occur at AOC and are set of the spot sediment and drum removal would occur at AOC and and another than the surrounding area.
+Groundwater at the capped landfills, including the new landfill near Shepley's Hill, would be monitored.
+Hot spot sediment and drum removal would occur at AOC 40.